zwang695/alexa-skills-list/README.md

 *Alexa, ask the Bar Maid what's in a margarita.*

 A recipe guide to over 170 popular drinks.
+Recently added Americano, Negroni, Moscow Mule, and a few others.

 ***